 Did you know?

 Nissan has developed an advanced autonomous drive technology called ProPILOT.
-It’s a combination of accelerating, braking, and steering system that can operate in fully automatic mode, easing driver workload in long commutes and heavy highway traffic.
+It’s a combination of an accelerating, braking, and steering system that can operate in fully automatic mode, easing driver workload in long commutes and heavy highway traffic.

 2. Honda